 What is ADHD?

-ADHD is a usually congenital and inherited disorder affecting the pre-frontal cortex of the brain.
-It can cause you to have difficulty with concentrating and to be easily distracted (attention regulation problems), make thoughtless decisions and act too quickly (impulsivity) and be physically overactive or always restless (hyperactivity).
+ADHD stands for Attention Deficit Hyperactivity Disorder and is a, possibly, congenital and hereditary disorder in which fewer neurotransmitters are produced.
+These are the substances that transmit messages to the brain.
+This can make it difficult to concentrate and you become easily distracted (attention problems).
+You may also make thoughtless decisions and act too quickly (impulsivity).
+In addition, you may be physically overactive or feel restless all the time (hyperactivity).
 ADHD without hyperactivity used to be called ADD.

 - Difficulty finishing things